Fireworks are an essential part of celebrations, filling the sky with a breathtaking array of colors that leave everyone in awe.

 By carefully selecting the right sodium compounds, pyrotechnic experts can control the intensity and hue of the yellow color, ensuring that it dazzles and shines during a firework display.

-How Sodium Atoms Emit Yellow Light
+How Sodium Creates Yellow Fireworks

-Factors Affecting the Intensity and Hue of Yellow
+Controlling the Intensity of Yellow in Fireworks

 Safety Precautions When Handling Sodium Compounds